amirhnajafiz/cssh/README.md

 ## Kibana

 Kibana is your window into the Elastic Stack.
 Specifically, it's a browser-based analytics and search dashboard for Elasticsearch.
+In order to work with it you need to use ```KQL``` (aka Kibana Query Language).

+### KQL

+KQL (Kibana Query Language) is a query language available in Kibana, that will be handled by Kibana and converted into Elasticsearch Query DSL.
+Lucene is a query language directly handled by Elasticsearch.
+In nearly all places in Kibana, where you can provide a query you can see which one is used by the label on the right of the search box.
+Clicking on it allows you to disable KQL and switch to Lucene.

 ## Beats